 Pro-level cutting speed and force powers through projects.
-Cuts over 300 varieties of materials including smart papers and vinyl.
-Handles sizes up ot 13 inches wide and up to 12 feet long.
+Cuts over 300 varieties of materials including vinyl.
+Handles sizes up to 13 inches wide and up to 12 feet long.
 Compatible with 13 specialized tools including embossing and debossing.
 Connects via Bluetooth and USB.

 Some complaints the machine works best with Cricut-branded materials.

-An updated version of one of the brand's top machines, it enables you to transform iron-ons to a variety of materials.
+An updated version of 1 of the brand's top machines, it enables you to transform iron-ons into a variety of materials.
 Results look professional.
 Slim build.
 Equipped with an insulated safety base with an auto-shutoff feature.

 Some owners gripe that it loses heat while in use, resulting in the need to press several times for intended results.

 Upload your own images, or access a good selection from Cricut's free library.
-Cuts through foils, leather, vinyl, and a whole lot of other good stuff.
+Cuts through foils, leather, vinyl, and many other materials.
 Has a Fast Mode to cut time in half, which is a big help for high-volume projects.
-Comes in five colors.
+Comes in 5 colors.

 Access to the extended graphics and font library requires a pay-per-image fee.
 Some users had problems with software.

-Emits vapor during operation, place in ventilated area.
+Emits vapor during operation, must place in a ventilated area.

 Easy to use.
 Works well on everything from tissue paper to thin leather.
 Highly portable and compact.
 Great at embossing.
 Price is hard to beat if you want a simple, no-frills machine.
 Great for speedy decal work, making it a popular accessory for small businesses.

 Doesn't always cut all the way through on intricate designs or thick materials.
-Not the one for serious crafters.
+Not the option for serious crafters.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.